Selecting the right types of wood for your DIY project

 Now lets chat about getting bids from contractors for some massive project that you don’t want to tackle yourself.
 You get multiple bids and they’re all different.
 What types of wood does each bid cover?

-MDF is going to be cheaper, but is a great option if you decide to have the entire structure painted.
-And frees up some money for some “bling-bling” or more decorative trim.
+MDF may be cheaper and is a great option if you decide to have the entire structure painted.

 If your bid is for plywood, make sure they are using furniture grade hardwood plywood.
 It will be expensive but gives you the option to stain or paint.